neajul/Hosthandleiding/content/1-1_problems_with_the_cloud.md

 - users can't easily switch to another service and take their documents, files and data with them,
 - by excluding users from the way things work behind the scenes, they are kept dependent on these services and unable to set things up by themselves,
 - users have to pay monthly fees in order to be allowed to keep accessing their data (see: [[0-1_glossary#Software as a Service (SaaS)|Software as a Service (SaaS)]]),
-- if there is an issue (like lost or accidentally deleted data), there is no customer service to turn to,
+- ==if there is an issue (like lost or accidentally deleted data), there is no customer service to turn to, (true but not sure if there were it wouldn't really help anyways)==
 - users have to trust that any sensitive data is handled appropriately and have no control over security measures taken by these companies.
-Large corporations are hacked all the time, data is leaked all the time.
+Large corporations have large amounts of data, which makes them a target.
+They get hacked all the time, data is leaked all the time.
 - As was the case with Twitter in 2022, companies can change owners, business models or Terms of Service within a few weeks, potentially limiting access to users' data or forcing them into new payment plans or dependencies.
 There is no stability in these (often very young!) companies.

 ## 1.3 Some notes on expense